Metasurfaces-Enabled Wave Computing for Future Wireless Systems: Opportunities and Challenges: Wave Computing for Wireless Systems

 \subsection{Wave-Domain-based Computational EM Imaging}

-EM imaging and characterization of structures in wireless propagation channels has the potential to play a significant role in future wireless networks.
-From achieving real-time data acquisition to developing energy-efficient imaging solutions that offer simple physical hardware architectures, the technological requirements for next-generation imaging systems are significantly demanding.
-One of the driving forces in this area lies in the context of wave-domain-based techniques realized by holographic metasurfaces.
-In particular, the recent developments in coded-aperture-based frameworks have introduced a radical shift in EM imaging away from the conventional raster-scan-based approaches \cite{imani2020review}.
-As a first step towards benefiting from wave-domain EM phenomena, a key enabler for the coded-aperture concept is the technology of holographic metasurfaces.
-These surfaces can operate in transmission and/or reflection modes to generate spatiotemporal incoherent waves.
-In particular, metasurfaces offer the ability to realize wave manipulation without the need for hardware-intensive architectures requiring complex and power-hungry phase shifters.
-Instead, wave manipulation can be achieved in the hardware layer using simple, low-power semiconductor elements, such as diodes.
-Moreover, leveraging these surfaces for computational EM imaging can drastically reduce the number of data acquisition channels due to the single-pixel imaging approach offered by the coded-aperture concept in comparison to the conventional raster scan-based imaging modalities.
-An example DMA-based computational EM imaging system is shown in Fig. \ref{fig_4}, which forms a bistatic single-pixel aperture reconfigured using simple PIN diodes \cite{10564005}.
+EM imaging is poised to become vital in future wireless networks by enabling real-time, energy-efficient sensing with simplified hardware.
+Metasurface-based wave-domain techniques, especially coded-aperture frameworks, are transforming traditional imaging by moving beyond conventional raster-scan methods~\cite{imani2020review_all}.
+The coded metasurface becomes part of the computational layer, because the propagated waves essentially serve as random bases (with minimized redundancy) to probe the scene information and encode the backscattered data.
+Thus, the wave response of the coded metasurface is what enables the computational imaging.
+As a first step towards benefiting from wave-domain EM phenomena, a key enabler for the coded-aperture concept is the technology of metasurfaces.
+Leveraging metasurfaces for computational EM imaging can drastically reduce the number of data acquisition channels due to the single-pixel imaging approach offered by the coded-aperture concept in comparison to the conventional raster scan-based imaging modalities.
+An example DMA-based computational EM imaging system is shown in Fig. \ref{fig_2}, which forms a bistatic single-pixel aperture reconfigured using simple PIN diodes \cite{10564005_all}.